When you live in a semi tractor for long periods of time, repurposing some items can help you make the "truckiness" more like a home.

 And numerous food photos, like the one shown at left where Mike is making waffles, show us repurposing a very large cutting board as a "counter top" on which to prepare and cook food on top of the lower bunk in the truck.

-...we utilize a rubber stretch cord or tie down or bungee cord, loop it through the paper towel roll and hang it from the bottom of the top bunk.
+...we utilized a rubber stretch cord or tie down or bungee cord, loop it through the paper towel roll and hang it from the bottom of the top bunk.

-...we use a regular wire hanger which we suspend from the back of the upper bunk from which to hang bananas.
+...we used a regular wire hanger which we suspend from the back of the upper bunk from which to hang bananas.